terraxcata/scratcharia-javascript/README.md

+for use with scratcharia mod loader and the mod https://scratch.mit.edu/projects/1233314479/

-A bunch of scripts for scratcharia mod loader, heres the raw links:
+A bunch of scripts for scratcharia mod loader, here are the raw links:

 [*test js*
 ](https://raw.githack.com/terraxcata/scratcharia-javascript/refs/heads/main/scripts/test.js)